-On the last track we discussed Two Goals of Floor-time.
+In the last section, we discussed Two Goals of Floor-time.
 These included following the child’s lead and bringing the child into a shared world.

-On this track, we will discuss doctors and long waits.
-This will include flexibility, appointments and during sessions.
+In this section, we will discuss doctors and long waits.
+This will include flexibility, appointments, and during sessions.
 What suggestions do you make to clients who have to wait in doctors’ offices with their autistic children for long periods of time?

 Amelia, age 43, was the mother of Delaney, age 7, who had mild autism.
 Amelia stated, "I need to start Delaney with a new doctor since our last one retired.
 I’m not sure how to select one, though, because we’re going to a bigger practice, and they don’t have a department for autism specifically.

 "I’m really kind of nervous about Delaney, though, because when we introduced her to our last doctor for the first time, Delaney was nervous and restless, and she constantly wanted my attention.
 She started to bang her head against the wall and to throw the toys I had brought for her to play with.
 How can I choose a new doctor and help Delaney warm up to him or her without these issues?"

 I stated, "As you have clearly experienced, interactions concerning someone with autism can become emotionally charged, and therefore stressful.
 To promote positive relations with your doctor and reduce stress, you might consider a few preventive measures."